nabilBoudlal/nabilBoudlal/README.md

 # Hello, I'm Nabil 👋

 I'm a first-year master's student in Cybersecurity at Unicam in Camerino.
+For my bachelor thesis I've worked with some Deep Learning tools such as Tensorflow, Keras to work and train AI models applied to OCR Techonlogies.

 ## 🎓 Education